CROSS-EXAMINING YOUR COUNSEL

 - How many adult industry clients have you represented?

-- How long have you been keeping up on the legal issues affecting adult industry webmasters?
+- How long have you been keeping up on the legal issues affecting the adult Internet industry?

 - Are any of your adult industry clients in jail?